 What is a Drywood termite?

-Drywood termites are similar to Subterranean termites, but they do not do a lot of damage.
+Drywood termites are common termites in Florida.
+They are similar to Subterranean termites, but they do not do a lot of damage.
 Instead, they build nest-like structures, called chambers, to burrow into the wood of the home.

 Are there Subterranean termites in Florida?